jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Injects rusty Hellfire X-03 pieces into the rare raider mixed power armor set lists
 * Adds combinations for Linings C-F to every piece of the X-03 power armor
 * Replaces the full set of X-03 placed by the original mod with an Enclave leveled set
+* Adds Hellfire X-03 as a rare item available at the Atom Cats garage

 ### Power Armor to the People - Hellfire X-03 - SAR.esp
 **Description:** Adds all lining combinations for Hellfire X-03 to allow any of them to be spawned, using Some Assembly Required's armor values